 When you research material for your dissertation you can save yourself a lot of time by making sure that you take accurate notes and full citations.
 Invest in some notecards or a notebook to keep your information organized.
 This will make it easier to create an outline and review your research material when you finally get down to writing the dissertation.

 Many writers say the first draft is the most important and most difficult piece of writing.
 Don’t wait until the last minute to get started and remind yourself that this is only your first attempt at getting your ideas down in one place.
-This being said, you should aim to get your writing done as quickly and as efficiently as possible.
+This being said, you should aim to get your dissertation done as quickly and as efficiently as possible.
 You won’t get a project of this length written in a single sitting, but you shouldn’t worry yourself about finding the perfect words.
 Just keep writing.

 Your first draft will have all of your best ideas; however, it probably doesn’t express them as effectively as you would want in a document like this.
 When you revise you are looking to make large improvements to your work by adding material, removing material or rearranging material so that your argument makes more sense to your readers.
 You should be extremely critical of your work when you revise in order ensure that you are expressing your ideas logically.